What Is the First Home Savings Account and How Does It Work?

 Like an RRSP, any contributions you make to your FHSA reduce your taxable income for the year.
 Like a TFSA, the money in your FHSA (including any gains) will not be taxed.

-To open an FHSA, you need to be between the ages of 18 and 71 and a resident of Canada.
-Since the account is meant to help first-time homebuyers, you also can’t have lived in a home you (or your spouse or common law partner) own in the year you open your FHSA or four years prior to that.
-Owning a home, for the government’s purposes, means owing less than 90% of the home’s purchase price.
+Anyone between the ages of 18 and 71 and a resident of Canada.
+Since the account is meant to help first-time homebuyers, you also can’t have lived in a home you own in the year you open your FHSA or four years prior to that.

 What if I have beneficial ownership?

 If you own 25% or more of a home, the law considers you a beneficial owner — and that counts as ownership according to the FHSA.
-If that's you and you want to use an FHSA, you'll need to wait until at least five years after you lived in that house to open one.
+If that's you and you want to use an FHSA, you'll need to wait until at least five years after you’ve lived in that house to open your account.

 Can I use an FHSA to buy an investment property?